mila-iqia/picklable-itertools/README.rst

   we provide both.
 We also provide names that were only available in the Python 2 incarnation of `itertools` (`ifilter`, `izip`), also available under their built-in names in Python 3 (`filter`, `zip`), for convenience.
+  As new objects are added to the Python 3 `itertools` module, we intend to add them (`accumulate`, for example, appears only in Python 3, and a picklable implementation is contained in this package.)
 * *Handle built-in types gracefully if possible.* List iterators, etc. are not picklable on Python 2.x, so we provide an alternative implementation.
 File iterators are handled transparently as well. set